zorael/kameloso/README.md

     $ dub build

 This will compile it in the default `debug` mode, which adds some extra code.
 You can build it in `release` mode by passing that as an argument to `dub`.
+Ignore the deprecation messages of symbols not being visible from module traits, they're harmless.

     $ dub build -b release